jaysyrk/vakt-os/README.md

 source — including when people reach a modified version over a network, which is the part the Affero clause adds over the plain GPL.

-**Commercial licenses are available.** If the AGPL doesn’t suit what you want to build, the copyright holder can license this code to you under different terms — [open an issue](https://github.com/jaysyrk/vakt-os/issues) to ask.
+**Commercial licenses are available.** If the AGPL doesn't suit what you want to build, the copyright holder can license this code to you under different terms — [open an issue](https://github.com/jaysyrk/vakt-os/issues) to ask.
 Being the sole author is what makes that possible.

 Third-party components keep their own licenses — see **Third-party components** above.
-The built image carries GPL-2.0 software (busybox, the Linux kernel) alongside this project’s own binaries: separate programs sharing a disk, not a combined work.
+The built image carries GPL-2.0 software (busybox, the Linux kernel) alongside this project's own binaries: separate programs sharing a disk, not a combined work.